Heaps of rhombic dodecahedra, catalan congruences on alternating sign matrices, and bases of the Temperley-Lieb algebra: Introduction

 \begin{theorem} For any catalan congruence~$\equiv$ of the lattice of alternating sign matrices, \begin{enumerate}[(i)] \item the maximal alternating sign matrices of the congruence classes of~$\equiv$ are covexillary permutation matrices, \item the minimal permutation matrices in the congruence classes of~$\equiv$ are precisely the $321$-avoiding permutation matrices, \item any choice of representative permutation matrices in each congruence class of~$\equiv$ yields a basis of the Temperley--Lieb algebra. \end{enumerate} \end{theorem}

 \enlargethispage{-.1cm} A few comments on this statement.
 In~(i), the covexillary permutation matrices that appear as maxima of congruence classes depend on the congruence.
 However, any covexillary permutation matrix appears as the maxima of a class for at least one catalan congruence.
 In~(ii), the minimal alternating sign matrix of each class is not necessarily a permutation (we actually discuss along the paper the specific congruences with this property).
 But the permutations in each congruence class form an interval of the Bruhat order, whose minimum is $321$-avoiding and whose maximum is covexillary, and (by counting) all $321$ permutations appear as minimal permutations of congruence classes.
-Finally, we note that the problem to extend \cref{thm:main1}\,(iv) to any catalan congruence will be investigated in a future paper.
+Finally, we note that the problem to extend \cref{thm:main1}\,(iv) to any catalan congruence is under investigation.